Seek Compensation for Your Elderly Loved One’s Bedsore Injuries

 - Upper Back

 When proper care and treatment are not provided, bedsores may present themselves rather quickly, in as little as 12 hours, and they can quickly become worse.
 These types of injuries are often seen in people who cannot move without help, which is typical for some nursing home residents.
 Those at higher risk are often immobile, incontinent, dehydrated, malnourished, or have diseases that limit blood flow to the body.
 Bedsores can range from mild to severe and are typically classified by stages.
-Stage 1 pressure ulcers are more mild, while Stage 5 consists of deep tissue injuries.
+Stage 1 pressure ulcers are milder, while Stage 5 consists of deep tissue injuries.
 Bedsores can take a long time to heal, and should they worsen, more serious conditions can result, such as infection and even sepsis.
-As a result, those who succumb to this type of injury can suffer severe damage and death in some cases.

-In many cases bedsores are often preventable.
+In many cases, bedsores are often preventable.
 Residents in a nursing home should be carefully monitored by staff, who should check in on them frequently.
-They can be prevented if a caregiver, nurse or other staff member regularly moves a resident who is in their bed or is sitting for long periods of time.
-When an elderly resident is immobile for long periods of time, they are more prone to developing bedsores.
-It is important to prevent bedsores because they are not painful, because they can impact an elderly individual’s quality of life.
-It can make them more vulnerable to developing infections as well.
+They can be prevented if a caregiver, nurse, or other staff member regularly moves a resident who is in their bed or is sitting for long periods of time.

 Moving a resident who is confined to a chair or bed every 2 hours can significantly reduce the likelihood of bedsores developing.
 By moving them, they will not be stuck in one position for too long, which is how bedsores occur.
 It also increases the comfort of the nursing home resident.
 If you are visiting your elderly loved one and believe that they have been in one position for too long, you should notify their caregiver so that they can be repositioned.